LambWhispers/Basic-Webcam-Recognition/README.md

 ## Installation

 1. Download the file directly from GitHub, you can download through ZIP.
-2. Use the file anywhere that could handle .ipynb files, you should use Jupyter Notebook.
-If you haven't installed Jupyter Notebook yet, then I recommended you to download it through [here.](https://jupyter.org/install)
+2. Use the file anywhere that could handle .ipynb files, however, I recommend Jupyter Notebook.
+If you haven't installed Jupyter Notebook yet, then I recommended you to install it through [here.](https://jupyter.org/install)
 3. Once you are ready, please give the info of your faces/recognitions by changing the code inside the file.
 Remember to place the information at the right directory.

 ```python